-Plaintiffs ask this Court to nullify seven components of Georgia's new election law as violations of Section 2 of the Voting Rights Act and the First, Fourteenth, and Fifteenth Amendments.
+Plaintiffs ask this Court to nullify eight components of Georgia's new election law on a variety of grounds.
 See generally [Doc.
-1].
-Because Plaintiffs challenge a variety of practices, this brief first considers standing, explains the legal standards, and then considers the challenged practices.
+83].
+Because Plaintiffs challenge a variety of practices, this brief first considers jurisdiction, explains the legal standards, and then considers the challenged practices individually.

 The pertinent legal standards are clear: Where a motion to dismiss is brought pursuant to FRCP 12(b)(1), the Court is not limited to the four corners of the Complaint to adequately satisfy itself of jurisdiction over the matter.
 Eaton v.
 Dorchester Dev., Inc., 692 F.2d 727, 732 n.9 (11th Cir.
 1982).
 In evaluating a 12(b)(1) motion, "no presumptive truthfulness attaches to plaintiff's allegations."
 Id.
-And, to survive a motion to dismiss under FRCP

-12(b)(6), a complaint must "state a claim to relief that is plausible on its face."
+And, to survive a motion to dismiss under FRCP 12(b)(6), a complaint must "state a claim to relief that is plausible on its face."
 Bell Atl.
 Corp. v.
 Twombly, 550 U.S. 544, 570 (2007).
 The complaint must demonstrate "more than a sheer possibility that a defendant has acted unlawfully."
 Ashcroft v.
 Iqbal, 556 U.S. 662, 677 (2009).
 While this Court must assume the veracity of well-pleaded factual allegations, it is not required to accept legal conclusions "couched as [] factual allegation[s]."
 Id. at 678-79.
 This Court may consider any matters appropriate for judicial notice.
 Tellabs, Inc. v.
 Makor Issues & Rights, Ltd., 551 U.S. 308, 322 (2007).
 Application of these settled standards requires dismissal.